 Flow in a CIP system

 It’s important to consider what flow rate is really needed when designing a CIP system.
-One might immediately think that the higher the flow rate, the lower the risk for inadequately clean equipment, therefore coming to the conclusion that higher is always better.
+One might immediately think the higher the flow rate the lower the risk for inadequately clean equipment.
 However, erring on the side of higher pressure can also mean higher energy, water and cleaning costs.
-It’s best to have it just high enough of a flow to be effective, but to not overdo it.
+It’s best to have it just high enough of a flow to be effective, but not overdo it.

 If a problem with a CIP system emerges, managers may assume the solution is to increase the flow.
-However, Food Safety Magazine pointed out that there are alternative solutions that can improve cleaning processes without a major impact on costs.
+However, there are alternative solutions that can improve cleaning processes without a major impact on costs.